BalaElangovan/BalaElangovan/README.md

 During my undergraduate years, I honed my skill in web application penetration through bug bounty programs, earning recognition on the Hall of Fame boards of prominent companies including BlackBerry, HealthifyMe, and 15+ companies.

-I am actively pursuing a role in data science, analytics, cybersecurity, and automation.
+I am actively seeking opportunities in the data science and analytics field where I can apply my skills and expertise.
+I am passionate about leveraging data to drive decision-making and uncover insights, and I am eager to contribute to a team that values innovative data solutions.